1yash-raghav/Real_Time_Face_Recognition/README.md

 <br/>

 # Details: <br/>
 The model usses haarcascade for face detection.
-Runnung the first file forms the dataset by capturing the image data of the person and saving it as a numpyarray.
+Running the first file forms the dataset by capturing the image data of the person and saving it as a numpyarray.
 Second file predicts the name of the concerned user.